LIBRARY PUBLIC SERVICES AREA MANAGER

 - Five years of increasingly responsible professional library experience, of which three years must have been as administrator of a major library division, coordinator in a major subject area, administrator of a large branch, or administrator of an independent community library.

 IMPORTANT NOTE: Graduate school transcripts are required and must be received by the application period closing date.
 (Undergraduate transcripts are optional but accepted.)
 Transcripts should be attached to your online application.
 Applications without graduate school transcripts attached will be considered incomplete and will be rejected.
 Student/unofficial copies are acceptable; however, your transcripts must be legible and include your college/university name, your name, the degree completed, and the date completed.

 Knowledges, Skills, Abilities & Other Characteristics

-- Knowledge of modern public library goals, organization, policies, procedures, services, issues, and trends, particularly related to metropolitan library systems.
+- Knowledge of modern public library goals, organization, policies, procedures, services, issues, and trends, particularly related to urban library systems.

 - Knowledge of public library systems, interlibrary cooperation, and network development.

 - Knowledge of library technology trends as they relate to operations, user services, and best practices.

 - Leadership ability and supervisory skills to effectively manage direct and indirect reports, including assigning duties, directing work in progress, evaluating job performance, and selecting employees.

 - Administrative skills to plan and coordinate the work of staff in a large, complex, decentralized library system.

 - Knowledge of team building, training, and coaching techniques and principles to be able to empower staff to realize their potential.